 Super Bowl 50’s Classic Rock Commercials

-Super Bowl 50 offered another Sunday of pro football pageantry – sandwiched in between some of the best advertisements of the year.
-We’ve watched them all in search of Super Bowl 50’s Classic Rock Commercials.
+Super Bowl 50 offered another Sunday of pro football pageantry in 2016 – sandwiched in between some of the best advertisements of the year.
+We watched them all in search of Super Bowl 50’s Classic Rock Commercials.
 What we found were timely tributes to a fallen hero in David Bowie, a historic first for Van Halen, not one but two hilarious commercials featuring old Queen songs and Aerosmith‘s Steven Tyler having an argument with a portrait of himself made out of candy.
 (No, we’re not making that last one up.)
 And there’s more.
 Wait, you were too busy with the seven-layer dip – or actually, you know, watching the game – to catch every ad?
 We’re here to help, with a list of Super Bowl 50’s Classic Rock Commercials.

 Van Halen, ‘Runnin’ With the Devil’